Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Consequently, the constitution must be interpreted according to the general norms of theological interpretation.
 Interpreters must bear in mind--especially in part two--the changeable circumstances which the subject matter, by its very nature, involves.

-Some people cite authorities stating that the Vatican Council was not meant to be infallible in all its teachings.
+Some people cite various authorities who stated at one time or another that the Second Vatican Council was not meant to be infallible in all its teachings.

-Answer: All of these people were talking in a forum that did not in any way engage the infallibility of a Council or of a Pope, and in fact were making a statement that contradicted the nature of an Ecumenical Council of the Roman Catholic Church.
+Answer: All of these cited authorities were talking in a forum that did not in any way engage the infallibility of a Council or of a Pope, and in fact were making a statement that contradicted the nature of an Ecumenical Council of the Roman Catholic Church, as shown in this paper.

 In his book, "The Second Vatican Council and Religious Liberty", the late Michael Davies argues that the Vatican II documents are not infallible because of various private comments, or press conference statements, or General Audience comments of Paul VI, or something from this or that Cardinal.
 One example he used was this one:

-Answer: This was a speech to one group of people in a General Audience, and in no way engages Papal infallibility, even if Paul VI had been a true Pope, which he already revealed he wasn't by signing and promulgating the moral error on religious liberty in the external (or public) forum on December 8, 1965.
+Answer: This was a speech to one group of people in a General Audience, and in no way engages Papal infallibility, even if Paul VI had been a true Pope, which he already revealed he wasn't by signing and promulgating the moral error on religious liberty in the external (or public) forum when he ratified and signed all of the Vatican II documents on December 8, 1965.
 Even a true Pope in a General Audience is not teaching from his position of Supreme Authority to bind all Christians.
 Certainly an anti-Pope impersonating a Pope can not engage infallibility.
 Furthermore, this General Audience took place over one month AFTER Paul VI had signed and promulgated the decrees of Vatican II.

 Here are some others, not all from Davies book: